liferay/liferay-docs/devGuide/en/chapters/12-marketplace.markdown

 offered.
 The Support Services price is based on per Instance, so for example, if you entered $100 USD and the customer is running 10 Instances, their annual Support Services renewal cost would be $1000.
 Note: This only applies to Perpetual Licenses.
-For **1 year** licenses, you should include any Support Services cost in the annual license price.
+For Non-Perpetual Licenses, you should include any Support Services cost in the annual license price.

 Once you've specified the prices, you can add the desired countries to this box.